"DON'T GIVE UP THE SHIP"

 UNITED STATES NAVY

-These Pages Dedicated:
+These Pages Dedicated

-The United States Navy Flag
+The National Color & United States Navy Flag

 The US Navy Flag is used for ceremonial purposes ashore.
 The flag is made of heavyweight rayon banner cloth; its dimensions are 4 feet 4 inches at the hoist by 5 feet 6 inches on the fly, with 2 1/2-inch yellow fringe.
 Blue and gold are the official Navy colors, and the insignia is the central device from the seal of the Department of the Navy.

 The Navy Flag is always displayed with a set of streamers commemorating the battles, campaigns and service of the Navy since 1775.
 Currently there are 28 authorized battles streamers, plus three to recognize awards of the Presidential Unit Citation, the Navy Unit Commendation and the Navy Meritorious Unit Commendation.
+The Navy Flag is always carried or displayed with a National Colot of identical dimensions.

 Credit: WAR FLAGS thanks FOTW Mailing List member Joseph McMillan, who provided much of the information presented in this section.